iotaledger/iota-wiki/shimmer/learn/governance/shimmer-community-grant-committee.md

 ## 4. Specification

-### Mission of the Shimmer Community Grant Committee:
+### Mission of the Shimmer Community Grant Committee

 _A community-led committee-based grant program to support the Shimmer network and empower its ecosystem_